-• Using a calculator that does not meet the above requirements invalidate the test results and is a violation of test security and test validity.
+Using a calculator that does not meet the above requirements invalidates the test results and is a violation of test security and test validity.
 Any violation will be reported to the State Superintendent and may result in revocation of teaching and/or administrative certificates.

-Oklahoma C3 Standards (2011 Revision)
+Oklahoma Academic Standards (2011 Revision)

-The Oklahoma C3 Standards measured in the End-of-Instruction Biology I Multiple-Choice test are presented below.
-The numbers reflect the Oklahoma C3 Standards numbering scheme contained in the Oklahoma C3 Standards document.
+The Oklahoma Academic Standards measured in the End-of-Instruction Biology I multiple-choice test are presented below.
 They represent the portion of the Oklahoma core curriculum that can be assessed in a statewide testing program.
-The Oklahoma C3 Standards for Biology I are grouped into standards with specific objectives listed under each one.
-Student performance on the Multiple-Choice test will be reported for the process and content at the standard level.
+The Oklahoma Academic Standards for Biology I are grouped into standards with specific objectives listed under each one.
+Student performance on the multiple-choice test will be reported for the process and content at the standard level.
 Each question on the test will measure one process/inquiry objective and one content objective with the exception of questions on process objective 3.5, which are process/inquiry only.

-End-of-Instruction Biology I

-Science Processes and Inquiry Standards High School
+End-of-Instruction Biology I Science Processes and Inquiry Standards High School

-Process Standard 1: Observe and Measure-Observing is the first action taken by the learner to acquire new information about an organism or event.
+- Process Standard 1: Observe and Measure-Observing is the first action taken by the learner to acquire new information about an organism or event.
 Opportunities for observation are developed through the use of a variety of scientific tools.
 Measurement allows observations to be quantified.
-The student will accomplish these objectives to meet this process standard.

-- 1. Identify qualitative and quantitative changes in cells, organisms, populations, and ecosystems given conditions (e.g., temperature, mass, volume, time, position, length, quantity) before, during, and after an event. - 2.
+The student will accomplish these objectives to meet this process standard. - 1.
+Identify qualitative and quantitative changes in cells, organisms, populations, and ecosystems given conditions (e.g., temperature, mass, volume, time, position, length, quantity) before, during, and after an event. - 2.
 Use appropriate tools with accuracy and precision (e.g., microscope, pipette, metric ruler, graduated cylinder, thermometer, balance, stopwatch) when measuring cells, organisms, populations, and ecosystems. - 3.
-Use appropriate International System of Units (SI) (i.e., grams, meters, liters, degrees Celsius, and seconds) and SI prefixes (i.e., micro-, milli-, centi-, and kilo-) when measuring objects and/or events.

-Process Standard 2: Classify-Classifying establishes order.
+Use appropriate International System of Units (SI) (i.e., grams, meters, liters, degrees Celsius, and seconds) and SI prefixes (i.e., micro-, milli-, centi-, and kilo-) when measuring objects and/or events. - Process Standard 2: Classify-Classifying establishes order.
 Organisms and events are classified based on similarities, differences, and interrelationships.
-The student will accomplish these objectives to meet this process standard.

-- 1. Using observable properties, place cells, organisms, and/or events into a biological classification system (e.g., dichotomous keys, taxonomy charts, cladograms). - 2.
+The student will accomplish these objectives to meet this process standard. - 1.
+Using observable properties, place cells, organisms, and/or events into a biological classification system (e.g., dichotomous keys, taxonomy charts, cladograms). - 2.
 Identify the properties by which a biological classification system is based.